Gin

 A twist or a slice of lime goes great with this classic drink but I prefer this strong garnish without the lime, just a dried orange slice is more than enough.

-There is no right garnish or a fixed perfect garnish definition for gin & tonic because at the end, it all comes to your taste and preference.
+There is no right garnish or a fixed perfect garnish definition for gin & tonic because in the end, it all comes to your taste and preference.
 Still, if you’re looking for a way to start, here is a great guideline matching different gins with garnishes according to the gins’ flavours.

 Don’t forget to write down your favourite gin and the garnish you like in the comments below.
 Cheers! =)